AndrewCrittenden/comfortControl/README.md

 ## To Operate the Comfort Controller
 1) Plug in and turn on the provided Router
 2) Plug in the Raspberry Pi to a separate outlet
 3) Plug in the white extension cord to turn on the Demonstration module and all the sensors, ensure the red switch is flipped on and shining a light.
 Ensure sensors operation by checking for purple light off each microcontroller.
+Ensure Demonstration module is powered by checking the fan mounted to the back of the fridge.
 4) Start the code by opening a terminal and running the following commands cd ~/WA/comfortControl/gui qmake